lightspeedwp/to-activities/README.txt

 We've also made a fantastic [theme](https://www.lsdev.biz/lsx/) that works well with the LSX Tour Operation Activities plugin.

 = It's free, and always will be. =
-We’re firm believers in open source - that’s why we’re releasing the Tour Operator Activities plugin for free, forever.
+We’re firm believers in open source - that’s why we’re releasing the LSX Tour Operator Activities plugin for free, forever.

 == Support ==